Seagate/cortx/doc/CortxMotrQuickStart.md

 Following steps as sudo user(sudo -s) will make your access to server hassel free.

 1. Create SSH Public Key
   * [SSH generation](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) will make your key generation super easy. follow the instructions throughly.
+For Windows user, you can use [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) (Start local terminal) to follow the instructions.

 2. Add New SSH Public Key on [Github](https://github.com/settings/keys) and Enable SSO.